-Now if you wonder how on earth do you use this root, wonder no more.
-You can find it in capsules form or you just make a tincture with it.
+Now if you wonder how on earth you use this root, wonder no more.
+You can find it in capsule form or you just make a tincture with it.

 Mushrooms have been revered for ages due to their potent nutritional and even pharmacological powers.

-Mushrooms have been referred to as food fo the gods a by the Greeks, food for warriors by the Romans and as health elixir by the Chinese all due to their many health benefits.
+Mushrooms have been referred to as food for the gods by the Greeks, food for warriors by the Romans and as a health elixir by the Chinese all due to their many health benefits.

 A few mushrooms to consider would be some of the following:

-Shiitake, Cordyceps, among many other types of mushrooms have been found to have many medicinal properties including improving the immune system.
+Shiitake, and Cordyceps, among many other types of mushrooms, have been found to have many medicinal properties including improving the immune system.

 Ginger essential oil

-When the root resin is distilled and oil is extracted one is left with the pure concentrated gingerol compounds support healthy immune response and modulate inflammation.
+When the root resin is distilled and oil is extracted one is left with the pure concentrated gingerol compounds that support a healthy immune response and modulate inflammation.

-This oil can be used topically with a carrier oil or diffused to purify the air.
+This oil can be used topically with carrier oil or diffused to purify the air.